Friendly-user0/Tools/README.md

 # BAHAHAHAHA
 These are some tools that assist me in my workflow.

 Copy and pasting is not the best way to use a tool so make modifications accordingly.
+Vibe coding at it's peak.